b3llyfish/kingdoms-of-the-hre/README.md

 * As an archduke of Austria establish your dynasty to gain early access to single heir succession
 * As the leader of the Swiss Confederation build cities to receive region wide buffs from the Cantons

+**Artifacts**
+* Gain a crown to kick-start your reign upon gaining a Kingdom
+* Also receive the Golden Bull used to justify your reign as a court artifact

 ## Petition the Emperor for a Kingdom Decision
 New decision for Dukes and Counts that are members of the HRE.
 Select a specific Kingdom to petition the Emperor for, providing the character meets the Kingdom's specific requirements.